 An employee who is called for jury duty or who is subpoenaed to appear in court in Alaska as a witness will be compensated by the Employer for the difference between payment received for such compulsory jury duty or court appearance and the payment the employee would have received for the straight-time hours the employee was thereby required to lose from their regular work schedule but not to exceed thirty-seven and one half (37.5) hours per week, computed at the employee's established basic hourly wage rate.
 However, when subpoenaed by a party other than the Employer, the employee will not be compensated if the employee, the Employer or the Union is a party in the case, or if the employee has any direct interest or financial interest in the case.
-Differential payment shall be made so long as such jury duty or court appearance and the payment received therefore.
+Differential payment shall be made so long as such jury duty or court appearance continues only upon presentation of documentary proof of jury duty or court appearance and the payment received therefore.
 Continuous service bonus credit and duly-established seniority privileges will accumulate during such leave.